REAL ESTATE

 - California, 2003

-Born and raised in San Diego, Mr. Boss obtained his undergraduate degree from Calvin College in Grand Rapids, Michigan.
-After graduating from college, Mr. Boss attended Southwestern University School of Law in Los Angeles, where he was a member of Honor’s Trial Advocacy Team.
+Jason Boss was born and raised in San Diego, California.
+He obtained his undergraduate degree from Calvin College in Grand Rapids, Michigan.
+After graduating from college, Mr. Boss attended Southwestern University School of Law in Los Angeles, where he was selected as a member of the Honors Trial Advocacy Team, reflecting an early and sustained commitment to courtroom advocacy.

-In early 2021, Mr. Boss joined the litigation team at MBK Chapman as a senior associate, where he impressed everyone with his incredible work ethic, attentiveness to client needs, and litigation instincts.
-On January 1, 2023, the senior partners of the firm made Mr. Boss a partner.
-By consistently implementing creative and effective strategies in all of his cases, while at the same time tailoring his approach to comport with each client’s priorities and unique circumstances, Mr. Boss remains a client and firm favorite.
+In early 2021, Mr. Boss joined MBK Chapman’s litigation team as a senior associate.
+From the outset, he distinguished himself through his exceptional work ethic, command of litigation strategy, attentiveness to client needs, and strong courtroom presence.
+On January 1, 2023, the senior partners of the firm promoted Mr. Boss to Partner in recognition of his performance and leadership.

-Mr. Boss has consistently been selected as a Super Lawyer—an honor limited to less than three percent of attorneys in California—and he’s admitted to practice in all State, Federal, Bankruptcy and Appellate Courts throughout California, and the United States Court of Appeals for the Ninth Circuit.
+Mr. Boss has consistently earned selection as a Super Lawyer, an honor limited to fewer than 5% of attorneys in California.
+He is admitted to practice in all State, Federal, Bankruptcy, and Appellate Courts throughout California, as well as the United States Court of Appeals for the Ninth Circuit.

 Education